devsecops/bootcamp/README.md

 ![DevSecOps BootCamp](./_images/DevSecOpsBootCamp.png)

 Sometimes the best way to learn a new concept is to get directly involved with it.
-The DevSecOps Bootcamp is developed by DevSecOps practitioners and inspired by the idea that everyone is responsible for building rugged software, improving security and operating like a boss.
+The DevSecOps Bootcamp is developed by DevSecOps founders and practitioners, inspired by the idea that everyone is responsible for building rugged software, improving security and operating like a boss.

+The DevSecOps Bootcamp is a 36 hour introduction to DevSecOps with the intention of helping the community understand DevOps + Security concepts.
+During the bootcamp, we will explore the professional, technical and cultural aspects involved in making security everyone's responsibility.

 # Curriculum
 You cannot learn the right things to do until you fail a few times.
 The DevSecOps Bootcamp is 9 weeks with each week dedicated to a new lesson.
 Details: [Curriculum](CURRICULUM.md)